Modafinil Viatris (Modafinil)

 What If You Miss a Dose?

-If you miss a dose, take your next dose at the usual time.
-Do not take a double dose to make up for the missed dose.
+If you miss a dose, take it at your usual time.
+Do not double up on doses.

 Available Tablet Strengths